 The Act on the Protection of Personal Information (Law No. 57, 2003) (the Personal Information Protection Act) is the Japanese law that was enacted to protect the rights and interests of individuals while taking into consideration the usefulness of personal information, especially in light of the remarkable increase in the use of personal information with the development of our advanced information and communications society.
-Pursuant to the Personal Information Protection Act, a business operator handling personal information may not provide personal data to any third party without the prior consent of the affected individual, except in the following instances:
+Pursuant to the Personal Information Protection Act, a business operator handling personal information may not provide personal data to any third party without the prior consent of the affected individual, except where:

-- where such provision of personal data is done pursuant to applicable laws and regulations; - (ii) where such provision of personal data is necessary for the protection of the life, body or property, and in situations where it is difficult to obtain the consent of the affected individual; - (iii) where such provision of personal data is necessary for improving public health, or promoting the sound growth of children and it is difficult to obtain the consent of the affected individual; and - (iv) where such provision of personal data is necessary to cooperate with a state organ, a local government, or an individual or a business operator entrusted to execute certain affairs prescribed by laws and regulations in situations where obtaining the consent of the affected individual is likely to impede the execution of such affairs.
+- the provision of personal data is done pursuant to applicable laws and regulations; - (ii) provision of personal data is necessary for the protection of the life, body or property, and in situations where it is difficult to obtain the consent of the affected individual; - (iii) provision of personal data is necessary for improving public health, or promoting the sound growth of children and it is difficult to obtain the consent of the affected individual; and - (iv) provision of personal data is necessary to cooperate with a state organ, a local government or an individual or a business operator entrusted to execute certain affairs prescribed by laws and regulations in situations where obtaining the consent of the affected individual is likely to impede the execution of such affairs.